 It goes without saying that trekking Kilimanjaro comes with obvious risks.

-To ensure you are covered for all risks we have set out the main Kilimanjaro Travel Insurance considerations below and provided a nifty travel insurance calculator from adventure travel insurance experts, World Nomads, which you can use to get a quote for your Kilimanjaro trek.
+To ensure you are covered for all risks we have set out the main Kilimanjaro Travel Insurance considerations below or get an insurance quote directly from World Nomads.

 Please note: We are not insurance experts.
 The considerations below are based on our personal experiences and research, and should not be construed as professional advice or recommendations.
 Please consult an insurance professional to decide which product is right for your travel needs and make sure you read the terms and conditions of the policy wording/description of coverage.
 It is ultimately your responsibility to decide if the policy you choose is right for you.

 First and foremost is the risk of high altitude trekking.